superairway/manifesto/README.md

 ## How can you contribute?

-First, you can click on the Start on this repository, Secondly, you can share this repository with your friends,
+First, you can click on the Star on this repository, Secondly, you can share this repository with your friends,

 #### Help us code the future